Introduction to AWS environments

 Data lake | A data lake is automatically provisioned when an environment is created.
 It provides a mechanism for storing, accessing, organizing, securing, and managing data. |

 FreeIPA | A FreeIPA server is automatically provisioned when an environment is created.
-It is responsible for synchronizing your users and making them available to CDP services, Kerberos service principal management, and more. |
+It is responsible for synchronizing your users and making them available to Cloudera services, Kerberos service principal management, and more. |

 You may want to register multiple environments corresponding to different regions that your organization would like to use.
-Once your environment is running, you can provision Data Hub clusters, Data Warehouses, and other resources in it.
+Once your environment is running, you can provision Cloudera Data Hub clusters, Cloudera Data Warehouses, and other resources in it.